Calculating the Duration of Time for Tree Roots to Decay Due to Trimming

 Factors that affect root decay

-The impact of tree Root Decay
+The Impact of Tree Root Decay

 Delay Prevention